ARCHITECTURE

 While the building’s exterior ornamentation is fairly restrained, ornate decorative details can be found throughout its façade.
 Engaged columns with square capitals decorate the first storey with marble panels and an egg and dart string course on the lower front.
 A suspended canopy is supported by decorative brackets and metal cables tied into bronze lion-head anchor plates.
 The building’s heavy cornice is held up by two enormous corbels and supported by six dour looking caryatids.
 Difficult to see from the street, three of the women use their left hand to cover a breast and the three on the other side of the façade switch hands.

 Topped by ornate date stones, the building’s clock tower – once deemed the largest on the Pacific Coast – boasts four 22-foot diameter clock faces utilizing four tons of glass with eight-foot long aluminum hour hands and eleven-foot long minute hands.
-The mechanism to run the clock was installed by the Standard Electric Time Company of San Francisco.
+The mechanism to run the clock was installed by the Standard Electric Time Company of San Francisco and is still in use today.

-The clock faces were lit with neon in the late 1920s, which was reinstalled by Equitable in 2020 (although the neon colours were reversed – pink for blue and blue for pink – during the restoration).
+The clock faces were lit with neon in the late 1920s, which was reinstalled by Equitable in 2000 (although the neon colours were reversed – pink for blue and blue for pink – during the restoration).
+In 2024, the neon lights were replaced with energy-efficient LED lighting which has the additional benefit of changing colours.
 The clock has stopped only twice in its lifetime, in 1918 and 1946, by earthquakes.

 Under the clock, the building’s owner Dominic Burns commissioned a two-storey penthouse which he lived in until his death in 1933.
 It was converted to office space and in the 1960s and ’70s served as the offices for the National Film Board of Canada.